Apple's making it harder and harder to review the iPhone every year. Once again, the iPhone 8 and iPhone 8 Plus are iterative.

 However, given that the iPhone 8 Plus can record in 4K at 60fps, and three minutes of that comes in at 2.16GB, if you're going to do much filming at that quality you’ll fill the 64GB variant fairly easily.

-The iPhone 8 Plus release date was September 22 – so if you’re looking to get your hands on one, you can do so now.
+The iPhone 8 Plus release date was September 22 – so if you're looking to get your hands on one, you can do now from a number of big retailers and networks.

 Glistening gold back offers new powers